KmolYuan/four-bar-rs/README.md

 ![](https://raw.githubusercontent.com/KmolYuan/four-bar-rs/master/img/screenshot.png)

-Four🍀bar is a simulator and a synthesizing tool for four-bar linkage mechanism.
+Four🍀bar is a simulator and a synthesis tool for four-bar linkage mechanism.

 + CLI/GUI program is `four-bar-ui` crate, but the executable is called `four-bar`.
 + Kernel library `four-bar` is on <https://crates.io/crates/four-bar>.

 GUI powered by <https://github.com/emilk/egui>.

-## Releases
+## Release

-In Linux, `libxcb` and `libgtk-3` are required, and most desktops are already provided.

-In Windows, since the builds are set in Visual Studio, the [support of Visual C++](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160) is required.

 Download: <https://github.com/KmolYuan/four-bar-rs/releases/latest>

-Native GUI is the default startup behaviour, use `--help` option to see more commands.
+Native GUI is the default startup behavior, use `--help` option to see more commands.

 ```bash
 # Equivalent to double-clicking the executable